nicklan/pnmixer/README.markdown

 	- icon theme
 	- amount to adjust per scoll
 	- middle click action
+	- drawing of volume level on tray icon

 Source and so on are at:
 [https://github.com/nicklan/pnmixer](https://github.com/nicklan/pnmixer)